Yvon Duhamel: Deeley Yamaha sponsorship

 Davis helped launch Duhamel's professional racing career by connecting him with Trevor Deeley, the Canadian distributor for Yamaha motorcycles.
-His timing was fortuitous as, Yamaha was about to introduce new two stroke engined motorcycles that would go on to dominate the next decade of motorcycle racing.
+His timing was fortuitous as Yamaha was about to introduce new two stroke engined motorcycles that would go on to dominate the next decade of motorcycle racing.
 In 1967, Canada hosted its first World Championship Grand Prix race at the Mosport Circuit, where Duhamel placed fourth in the 250cc class behind world championship regulars Mike Hailwood, Phil Read and Ralph Bryans.

 Duhamel began competing for the Deeley Yamaha team at AMA races in the United States such as the Daytona 200 and the Loudon Classic.
-At the 1968 Daytona 200, He won the 250 lightweight support class ahead of reigning world champion Phil Read, then in the 200-mile main event, he rode a 350cc Yamaha to finish second behind Harley-Davidson’s Cal Rayborn, becoming one of the first two-stroke riders to make a Daytona podium finish.
+At the 1968 Daytona 200, he won the 250 lightweight support class ahead of reigning world champion Phil Read, then in the 200-mile main event, he rode a 350cc Yamaha to finish second behind Harley-Davidson’s Cal Rayborn, becoming one of the first two-stroke riders to make a Daytona podium finish.
 His second place finishing position would be the best result of his career at the Daytona 200, which at the time was considered one of the most prestigious motorcycle races in North America.
-His son Miguel Duhamel, would become a five-time winner of the event.
+His son Miguel Duhamel would become a five-time winner of the event.

 Duhamel also raced in AMA Grand National dirt track events during this period with his best result being a sixth place in the 1968 Sacramento Mile, but uncompetitive dirt track machinery kept him from seriously contesting the Grand National championship.
 In Canadian racing, he won the 1968 CMA 500cc expert ice racing championship and scored a second place in the 1968 Canadian observed trials national championship.

 Duhamel participated in the opening round of the 1968 Inter-AMA motocross series in Pepperell, Massachusetts riding a ČZ motorcycle against European factory racers such as Roger De Coster, Joël Robert and Bengt Åberg.
-In the winter of 1969, Duhamel was selected to drive for Ski-Doo factory racing team, becoming one of the sports first factory supported snowmobile racers.
+In the winter of 1969, Duhamel was selected to drive for Ski-Doo factory racing team, becoming one of the sport's first factory supported snowmobile racers.